fleetdm/fleet/proposals/apple-mdm/application-deployment.md

 - Fleet will generate only one `catalog`, called `"fleet"` on-the-fly from entries in `apple_installers`.
 - Fleet will generate `manifests` for each client on-the-fly from entries in `apple_installments` (Munki clients request for manifests using `<REPO_PATH>/manifests/<ClientIdentifier>`).
-Fleet will determine what software needs to be installed on each client by looking at the host's team and entries in `apple_installments`.
+Fleet will determine what software needs to be installed (as managed or optional) on each client by looking at the host's team and entries in `apple_installments`.